SwyftG/MotivoMovie/README.md

 - Implement infinite scrolling, grab the data from API page by page.
 - Automatically set movie detail page's background color by its poster.
 - Simple animations between page changing and hover.
+- Available be visited through web browser and mobile side.
 - Deployed the web on GitHub Page.
 Open access to anybody to visit.

 ### Feature Details